johncrocker/docker-backup/README.md

 # docker-backup
 Docker-Backup is a open source backup solution for your docker infrastructure.
+Written in BADH and designed to be sinple to use.